RodSoriano/pre-card/README.md

 ```
 npm run dev
 ```
-Once done our front-end is running on http://localhost:5173
+Our front-end is now running on http://localhost:5173

 Now you can try the application.